top of page

 It's dark now, but there is no way of missing the looming cliff sides that tower over the port even in this level of darkness.

 As the ferry docks, the chatter increases in as homegrown a dialect as it will ever get.
 I suppose it's the excitement of being back on home soil.
-But for me, it is very much the opposite - I am actually filled with dread.
-As a matter of fact, I now want to swim the Atlantic back to the UK because that would be the only way of leaving at this time of the night.
+But for me, it is very much the opposite - I am filled with something but I am unsure what.

 Back in England, I refer to this little island as home, but now that I have stepped foot on the concrete jetty - it no longer feels that way.
 But don't get me wrong, I am still pleased to be here, if not for myself, for the mini version of me who keeps asking what it was like growing up here.